uoe-agents/smaclite/README.md

-# SMAClite - Starcraft Mulit-Agent Challenge lite
+# SMAClite - Starcraft Multi-Agent Challenge lite
 This is a repository for the SMAClite environment.
 It is a (nearly) pure Python reimplementation of the Starcraft Multi-Agent Challenge, using Numpy and OpenAI Gym.

 ## Features